internetarchive/iaux-typescript-wc-template/README.md

 yarn run test:watch
 ```

+## Releasing package
+We use NPM conventions to release a package
+- `git pull --tags` to fetch all git tags
+- `npm version X.X.X` to set the new tag WITH the commit git tagged
+- `git push --tags`
+- `npm publish`

 ## Linting with ESLint, Prettier, and Types
 To scan the project for linting errors, run
 ```bash